 CTR (Click-Through Rate): This is the percentage of how many times someone clicks on your ad.
 It’s calculated by taking the total impressions This is the percentage of how many times someone clicks on your ad.
 It’s calculated by taking the total impressions and divided by the total clicks divided by the total clicks.

-There has been several books written about learning paid social.
-The most important take away in learning paid social is repetition.
+There has been several books written about learning paid social or paid PR in general.
+The most important take away is that it’s all about repetition.